mamund/mqtt-customer/README.md

 ### Events
 Below are the events for customer-manager records

+ * `connected` : indicates the service is connected to the network
  * `willWrite` : a write action will be attempted on the data store (see payload)
  * `wasCreated` : a new record was created (see payload)
  * `wasModified` : an existing record was modified (see payload)